 How to get the same size cookie each and every time

 You saw him eyeing your cookie tray.
 Yep, his gears were turning and you were smug with satisfaction.
 Roger couldn’t get over how perfect your cookies were.
 Their impossibly consistent sizing, coupled with even browning throughout, was driving him mad.
 You shut his game down.
 Roger’s angst at his cookie tray, overflowing with passed-over, oddly shaped, anemic cookies were no match for your nearly sold out baker’s dozen of peculiar perfection.
-There’s always next year, Roger, and we’ve got the secrets to cookie envy right here:Print this recipe
+There’s always next year, Roger, and we’ve got the secrets to cookie envy right here:Print Pin Recipe

 - Add your mix-ins before the flour.
 Want to make sure every Beckett and Asher get the same amount of chocolate chips?
 Add these in just after the eggs are fully incorporated.
 You’re welcome.